Code-Institute-Submissions/milestone2_are_you_a_hero/README.md

 ## TESTING

 ### TEST MATRIX
 I used a testing matrix in Excel to test the script across several browsers and devices.
+I also added a file with question paths to come to all possible outcomes you can find the file here [Question paths](https://github.com/VolkovBos/milestone2_are_you_a_hero/tree/master/testing/Question paths.png).
+The empty fields are question where there are no answers with scores for that character, if you randomly select an answer for those questions this will have a small impact on the outcome.

 ### NOTED ISSUES
 - [x] The Avengero Fonts are not working in Safari as of the current commit. (resolved)